be-thomas/MySQL_ORM/README.md

 mysql.execute_query("SELECT * FROM table;")
 ```

-To escape values you can use '%s' placeholder in query string and pass a 2nd argument(tuple with a values) -
+To escape values you can use '%s' placeholder in query string and pass a 2nd argument(tuple with all values) -

 ```
 from MySQL_ORM import *